caltong/blog-backup/posts/connect-multiple-asus-routers-via-openvpn.md

 - Router1's public IP is 1.0.0.1, the gateway is 192.168.1.1 and the subnet is 192.168.1.1/24.
 - Router2's public IP is 1.0.0.2, the gateway is 192.168.2.1 and the subnet is 192.168.2.1/24.

-In this guide, not all routers need to have public IP.
+In this guide, not all routers need to have public IPs.
 But do need one for the server.
 For example, if router0 has a public IP, and others don't.
 Then, router0 will be set as an OpenVPN server, others are OpenVPN clients.

 ## DDNS(optional)